Since most of the contributions made to the project are code, from now on this document explains the code contributions process.

 Make sure that your contribution has an associated issue in the bug tracker, or create one.

 Make sure that you understand the motivation behind the issue, the problem it is trying to solve, its impact, its trade-offs, and that it makes sense to implement it as described.

 Issues are not set in stone, make sure you iterate on this as many times as needed, and edit the issue as you go.

-Make sure you enumerate all of the products that will be impacted by the issue.
+Make sure you enumerate all of the components that will be impacted by the issue.

-Make sure the issue has received sufficient feedback from the Code Owners of the products impacted by the issue before starting any implementation.
+Make sure the issue has received sufficient feedback from the Code Owners of the components impacted by the issue before starting any implementation.

 Don't be afraid to ping the author or the Code Owners for clarification.
 Excellent developers do excellent requirement analysis.

-For each of the issue's impacted products and their corresponding product page:
+For each of the issue's impacted components and their corresponding component page: